 Final Thoughts: Travel from Beijing to Shanghai

 Honestly, you cannot beat traveling from Beijing to Shanghai via high speed train.
-It is the fastest and easiest way to make the journey.
+Similar to travel between Beijing and Xian, it is the fastest and easiest way to make the journey.

 For budget travelers, I recommend taking a sleeper train overnight.
 This way you save money and can reduce your hotel expenses by a full day.